Schneider Electric Modicon M340 Controller and Communication Modules

 Prerequisites

-- Network access to the Modicon M340 controller or communication module on the Modbus/TCP port (typically port 502)
+• Network access to the Modicon M340 communication module's Ethernet port (typically port 502 for Modbus/TCP)

 Exploitability